P. B. S. Pinchback: Later life

 In 1885, Pinchback studied law in New Orleans at Straight University, a historically black college later known as Dillard University.
-He was admitted to the Louisiana bar in 1886, but never practiced.
+He was admitted to the Louisiana bar in 1886, but he never practiced.

 Pinchback moved with his family to Washington, D.C., in 1892.
 Wealthy from his positions and settlement on the Senate seat, he had a large mansion built off Fourteenth Street near the Chinese embassy.
 At the time, his oldest son, Pinckney Pinchback, was established as a pharmacist in Philadelphia; the younger three ranged in age from 22 to 26 and were still living at home.
-The Pinchback family was part of the mixed-race elite in Washington; people in the group had generally been free before the war and often were educated and had acquired property.
+The Pinchback family was part of the mixed-race elite in Washington; people in the group had generally been free before the Civil War and often were educated and had acquired property.
 The Washington Post covered Pinchback's housewarming reception and his many high-ranking guests.

-Later, Pinchback worked for a time in New York as a US Marshal.
+Later, Pinchback worked for a time in New York as a U.S. Marshal.

 By his death in 1921 in Washington, D.C., Pinchback was little known politically.
 His body was returned to New Orleans, where he was interred in Metairie Cemetery.